deazecreet/Global-Electricity-Net-Generation-Analysis-and-Forecasting/README.md

 - ARIMA model building for forecasting future net generation trends.
 - Insights and conclusions regarding global electricity production and sustainability considerations.

-## Usage
-Instructions on setting up the environment, running the Jupyter notebook for analysis, and interpreting the results.
-This includes steps for installing necessary Python packages, loading the dataset, and executing the notebook.

-## Contributions
-Details on how to contribute to the project, report issues, or suggest enhancements.

-## License
-Information about the project license and usage terms.

 ## Acknowledgments
 - Team FangFengFong for collaborative efforts in data analysis and interpretation.
 - Dataset providers and all tools and libraries used in this analysis.